What is gigabit broadband?

 TalkTalk has launched its own gigabit broadband service, dubbed UFO - ultrafibreoptic.
 This is only available in parts of York right now, however if you can get this service its very low cost is extremely attractive.
 It comes at the same price as their regular home broadband, making it by far the cheapest ultrafast broadband in the UK.

 But gigabit broadband isn’t just for big towns and cities.
 Around Hull, KC Communications has deployed gigabit connections to rural communities which previously had very poor services.
 Another effort at improving rural connectivity is Gigaclear, which allows remote villages to get hooked up to gigabit fibre at a relatively affordable cost.

-In the near future we’re likely to see a much wider choice when it comes to gigabit broadband, and it might not be too long before there’s actually competing networks.
-Virgin Media is trialing gigabit service using its network.
-BT is slowly rolling out FTTH across the UK, though speeds are presently limited to 330Mb.
-And we might even see Google Fiber make an appearance in the future.
+In the near future we’re likely to see a much wider choice when it comes to gigabit broadband, and it might not be too long before there are competing networks.
+Virgin Media is trialing gigabit and BT is slowly rolling out FTTH across the UK, though speeds are presently limited to 330Mb.

-For now the best solution for the vast majority of is going to be fibre services offered by either the BT network provider or Virgin Media.
+For now though the best solution for the vast majority of is going to be the fibre currently offered by either a BT network provider or Virgin Media.